West End station (DART)

+As of May 2025, the station has the highest ridership of all DART light rail stations, with an average of 6,529 riders on weekdays, 4,502 riders on Saturdays, and 3,555 riders on Sundays.

+History

+The station opened on June 14, 1996 as part of the original light rail system.

 Following the shooting of Dallas police officers on July 7, 2016, the station was closed during the investigation of the nearby crime scene.
 Trains were stopping at all transit mall stations except West End, which they passed through during the incident.
 News outlets reported that ridership was lower than normal just after the attacks at nearby stations such as Akard, St. Paul, and Pearl/Arts District, typically busy stations during the morning rush hour.